jewelsjacobs/one-drop-test/README.md

  - Service discovery
    - lagom has [service discovery included](https://www.lagomframework.com/documentation/1.3.x/scala/ServiceDiscovery.html)

-Also uses the [Github4s](http://47deg.github.io/github4s/) which is a Github API wrapper written in Scala.
-This is also in the

 # Requirements

 View the lagom [Introduction and prerequisites](https://www.lagomframework.com/documentation/1.3.x/scala/Installation.html#JDK) guide for requirements